mtakca/terraform-capstone/README.md

 > **Production-Ready, Modular, and Secure WordPress Infrastructure on AWS.**

 This project deploys a highly available, fault-tolerant, and secure WordPress environment using **Terraform**.
-It adheres to "Elite DevOps" standards, featuring Zero Trust IAM roles, AWS Secrets Manager integration for credential security, and a strictly modular architecture.
+It adheres to "DevOps Architect" standards, featuring Zero Trust IAM roles, AWS Secrets Manager integration for credential security, and a strictly modular architecture.

 ---